 Plan For Every Part (PFEP)

-Collaborative application used to document the storage and delivery plan for every part, with the ability to support execution and analysis
+A collaborative application used to document the storage and delivery plan for every part, with the ability to support execution and analysis.

 Part Data Accuracy in a Single Location